evolverine/intimacy-toolbox/_pages/about.md

 # About the COCO pledge

-### My hope in writing it was that the following dialogue might be possible:
+### My hope in writing it

+I was imagining this dialogue

-> "So, now that we can, how would you like intimacy to work between us again?"
+> "How do you want intimacy to work between us now?"

+>  "I...
+I'm not exactly sure; it feels so complicated!
+I don't really know where to start..."

+and hoping it could sometimes continue this way

->  "I've given it some thought, but I don't have all the answers, of course; I feel it's all really complicated, and I very much want to hear your perspective on it, too.
-I think I might not know where to start otherwise, but I read this thing last night called the Coco Pledge, and it's giving me some ideas."
+> ..."but I read this thing last night called the Coco Pledge, and it's giving me some ideas."

->  "The Coco Pledge?..."
+>  "The Coco Pledge?"

 >  "Yeah, it's...
-I'd say it's a bunch of values and assumptions around intimacy in times of COVID; it won't give us the magic formula, but I think it can start a good conversation, perhaps if we go through what we like and don't like about it, and see where that takes us."
+I'd say it's a bunch of values and assumptions around intimacy in times of COVID; it won't give us the magic formula, but I think it can start a good conversation.
+Shall we go through what we like and don't like about it, and see where that takes us?"

 >  "Sounds good.
 Shall I read it now?"